Re-elected mayor off to Canberra to seek university funding

 By 2035, the shire’s population is projected to grow by 37 per cent and this will place significant pressure on residential availability in the shire.

-“It is critical that this is managed in a way that encourages growth in our regional centre and protects our coastal hamlets,” he said.
+“It is critical that this is managed in a way that encourages growth in our regional centres and protects our coastal hamlets,” he said.

-The mayor said this year’s mayoral fundraiser raised more than $15,000 for the YES youth hub to open in Wonthaggi and also praised outgoing deputy mayor Cr Bruce Kent.
+The mayor said this year’s mayoral fundraiser raised more than $15,000 for the YES youth hub to open in Wonthaggi and also praised outgoing deputy mayor Cr Bruce Kent for his service over the past 12 months.

 He also noted the recruitment of new CEO Ali Wastie after the retirement of Paul Buckley.

-Other achievements were: Bourne Creek bridge repairs and the, declaration of the shire as a Distinctive Areas and Landscape, which Cr Tessari said was further recognition that “Bass Coast is a beautiful place to live and to visit.”
+Other achievements were: Bourne Creek bridge repairs and the, declaration of the shire as a Distinctive Area and Landscape, which Cr Tessari said was further recognition that “Bass Coast is a beautiful place to live and to visit.”

-CR Brett Tessari will fly to Canberra tomorrow (Thursday) to advocate for a university presence in Bass Coast Shire Council, after being re-elected mayor this afternoon.

-The mayor promised council would continue to upgrades recreation facilities in all sports across the shire, “to encourage not only kids to get outside and participate in sport, but also to encourage the older people like myself and the middle aged to get outside and enjoy sports as well.”

 The new mayor was praised by other councillors for his integrity and dedication.
 Even his mum Glenda Tessari was teary at his re-election.